How to Increase Your Breastmilk Supply

 As for water intake, there is no need for a camelback.
 However, it is definitely important to make sure you are drinking enough water to thirst. (and you will certainly be way more thirsty).
 You want to be hydrated as much as possible since your body is working hard to feed your baby.
 But, remember it is ALWAYS helpful to move the milk to help increase your supply.

 Thank you for taking the time out of your busy day and I can’t wait to check-in with you again.
-For more information on increasing your milk supply, follow nurturetalk on Pinterest for how to’s, cheat sheets, and lactation cookie recipes.
+For more information on increasing your breastmilk supply, follow nurturetalk on Pinterest for how to’s, cheat sheets, and head over to our blog about galactagogues.

 And of course -for tailored breastfeeding help from me – just for you – text your best-feeding friend through the one and only nurturetalk subscription.